-What helped me the most during that time:
+What helped me the most during my kids' teen years:

 - Prioritize Self-Care - including realizing that my reactions were perfectly normal for someone living in a traumatic, abusive environment.
 I took medication to help me through this time.
 I couldn't have made it through without my "tribe" of people who "get it."

-- Reading the book, Stop Walking on Eggshells.
+- Reading (and Rereading) the book, Stop Walking on Eggshells.
 It REALLY helped me take a step back, depersonalize their behavior, and set up boundaries with my teens.

 - Finding the Joy.
-Once I was in a better place emotionally (my bucket was closer to full), then finding the joy, became my priority.
+Once I was in a better place emotionally (my bucket was closer to full) then finding the joy became my priority.
+I couldn't have survived without it.

 - Dealing with Rages.
 Turning right back around and putting my child back in the hospital when they became abusive, rather than suffering through it.
 I set boundaries and put a LOT of structure in place.